wenjianhao/2D_shooting_game_to_practice_python/README.md

-# Simple 2d game for a space ship with the ability to shot to alien ships
+# Simple 2d game for a space ship with the ability to shooting at alien ships

 1. Added the ability to move up and down
 2. Just '' python start_game.py '' to play the game